-People with conflicting work schedule, like shift workers and school-going teens, usually have frequent sleep disturbances.
+People with conflicting work schedules, like shift workers and school-going teens, usually have frequent sleep disturbances.
 Regular disruption of their body clocks affects these people mentally, physically, and emotionally due to lack of sleep.
 Sleep often is the first thing that busy people squeeze out of their daily schedule.
 In particular, people who sleep poorly or give insufficient time to their sleep often end up with serious heart and related ailments.
-People who sleep for five hours or less every night are at higher risk of developing high blood pressure or worsening of their BP readings.
-This is due to incomplete relaxation to heart and blood vessels in the vascular system that is normally required for health.
+People who sleep for five hours or less every night are at higher risk of developing high blood pressure or worsening their BP readings.
+This is due to incomplete relaxation to the heart and blood vessels in the vascular system that is normally required for health.
 It's believed that sleep also helps our blood regulate stress hormones and helps the nervous system remain healthy.

 Over time, a lack of sleep hurts our ability to regulate stress hormones, leading to high blood pressure and chances of sudden cardiac arrest.
 Optimizing sleep, therefore, leads to better management of the body’s blood pressure and prevention against cardiac diseases.
 Another possible, treatable cause of lack of sleep contributing to high blood pressure is Obstructive Sleep Apnea (OSA), a sleep disorder in which patients, especially those who snore, repeatedly stop and start breathing during sleep.
 OSA may be the cause, and it can increase your risk of high blood pressure, as well as heart problems and other health issues.

 There are certain measures to improve one's sleeping habits.

 First, one must allow self at least 8 hours of good quality uninterrupted sleep.
 With enough sleep each night, you're more likely to be relaxed, happier, and productive during the daytime.